Careers for Construction Management Majors

 - Cost Engineering I - Perform tasks related to the collection of cost data required to monitor project budgets and estimates.
 Learn to apply the principles and techniques of resource monitoring to specific tasks related to a portion of a project through on-the-job training.

-- Buyer - Purchase expendable construction materials, supplies, repair prats for company equipment, small tools, and administers service contracts.
+- Buyer - Purchase expendable construction materials, supplies, repair parts for company equipment, small tools, and administers service contracts.

 - Schedule Engineer I - Perform tasks related to the collection and devaluation of data required to monitor project schedules.
 Learn to apply the principles and techniques of resource monitoring to specific tasks.